ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-032-KDDI-UT-NakaoLab-AI/README.md

 3. If you have not completed the extraction steps:
 Modify the path information in the configuration file.
 Make sure `<TRAIN_PATH>`, `<TEST_PATH>` (conf.yaml) these two folders exist.
 If not, create it with `mkdir`.
-Then run: (`Attention: This step will take about 10+ hours to extract all the JSON files!
-If "./csv/diff_dataset.csv" and "./csv/diff_testset.csv" have already been generated, jump to step 6 or 7.`)
+Then run: (`Attention: This step will take about 10+ hours to extract all the JSON files into ./dataset/csv-for-learning and ./dataset/csv-for-evluation folders.
+We have already checked in the above two folders so that we can skip this step.

-        python ./1_feature_extract.py
+        $ python3 1_feature_extract.py

 4. Check that a CSV file has been generated under <TRAIN_PATH> and <TEST_PATH>.
 Then run:

-        python ./2_feature_combine.py
+        $ python3 2_feature_combine.py

 5. Check whether `dataset.csv` and `testset.csv` have been generated under `./csv/` in the current directory.
 Then run:

-        python ./3_feature_refine.py
+        $ python3 3_feature_refine.py

 6. Check whether `diff_dataset.csv` and `diff_testset.csv` have been generated under `./csv/` in the current directory.
 If these two files have been generated, congratulations on the completion of the extraction.
 Then run:

-        python ./4_train.py
+        $ python3 4_train.py

 7. You will see the training and test results printed on the console.
 At the same time, you can also use jupyter notebook to analyze the data.